LTUC/amman-dotnet-401d2/Curriculum/Class26/Implementation.md

       - returns a collection of nodes connected to the given node
    4. Size()
       - returns the total number of nodes in the graph
+   5. BreadthFirst()
+      - Takes in a root node, and returns a collection of all the nodes visited in order

 ## Specs